 View the various system and channel configuration settings.
-Select between viewing the waveform, channel configuration, channel limits, maximum loop error, or system configuration settings.
+Select between viewing the waveform, channel configuration, channel limits, maximum loop error, system configuration settings, date and time (if on a network with access to a time server), and the digital IO (option).